Fio Leukert

 DIISIS dialog system

-Writing visual novels and programming the dialog system too.Released Titles: 3
+Writing award-winning visual novels and creating the dialog system too.Used for 15+ games

 Engine: Godot 4